Fluid Typography

 to h6

-Similarly, we can use the Fluid Type Scale tool to get the fluid values effortlessly for headings.
+As before, we can use the Fluid Type Scale Calculator to generate fluid values effortlessly for headings.
+In S2, h6

 5rem